playtetractys/tetractys/README.md

 ### User Writes:

+I'm writing a story for a PBBG I'm building.
+Here's what I have so far:

+We found that, for AI to be optimally effective, there needs to be a balance between iteration and limitation.
+Inspired by the Optimal Stopping algorithm AI developed for itself a system of structuring prompts into 10 categories called the tetractys.
+AI then iterates over these 10 prompts over the course of 24 hours to create the ideal balance between amount of input, time spent processing, and

 ## Background Story

 What if the AI revolution creates the technology to enable every human on Earth to be able to explore the galaxy, mine it for resources, and terraform planets?
 So, in the game you control a fleet of AI controlled ships and robots.
 Instead of controlling every action your army takes, you update your instructions (AI prompts) every day and your AI fleet (which can be spread all across the galaxy) uses those instructions to take actions for you.